johnybx/rum/README.md

 ## Creating cdb database for proxy
 * contrib/export_mysql_cdb.pl is perl script which can be run every 1 minute or so. cdb file is automatically regenerated from mysql server list and rum doesn't need a restart.
-* export_postgresql_cdb.pl	the same script, but for postgresql
+* contrib/export_postgresql_cdb.pl	the same script, but for postgresql